project-gemmi/gemmi/docs/mol.rst

    HETATM  558  O  BHOH A 301      12.554  42.700   8.853  0.50 26.40           O

-Handling alternative conformations adds a lot of complexity, as it will be described later on in this documentation.
+Handling alternative conformations adds a lot of complexity, as will be described later in this documentation.

 These were all tricky things in the atom list.

 Now let's go to matrices.
 In most of the PDB entries the CRYST1 record